catenare/devnotes/docs/python/flask.md

   class Meta:
     fields=("name", "email", "created_at", "uppername")
 ```

-* Using Marshmallow with jsonschema to validate data from api
+* Using Marshmallow with jsonschema to validate data from api - **No longer recommended.
+Latest Marsmallow includes actual validation**
     * Using marshmallow-jsonschema - [marshmallow-jsonschema](https://github.com/fuhrysteve/marshmallow-jsonschema)
         * Use to dump jsonschema from marshmallow
     * Using jsonschema - [JsonSchema](https://github.com/Julian/jsonschema)